Getting Started

 Don't Forget the Gear Budget

 A helmet is not optional.
-A properly fitted helmet rated to current safety standards (look for CPSC certification in the US) runs $40 to $100.
+A properly fitted helmet rated to current safety standards (look for CPSC certification, which is mandatory for any helmet sold in the US) runs $40 to $100.
+Some helmets also carry the Snell Foundation's voluntary bicycle standard, a stricter independent test than the government minimum; it's a reasonable tiebreaker if you're choosing between two helmets at a similar price, though CPSC certification alone is enough for everyday riding.
 This is worth every dollar.

 Beyond that, the short list for a new rider: